loicpennequin/create-v3-app/packages/docs/src/pages/docs/folder-structure.md

 ### 📁src/styles

 This is where you would put css files.
-Any CSS variable declared in the `styles/theme.css` will receive intellisense toprovide autocomplete in all of your css files / vue style blocks.
+Any CSS variable declared in the `styles/theme.css` will receive intellisense to provide autocomplete in all of your css files / vue style blocks.

 ⚠️ If you add more files, and want them available globally, don't forget to add them to your nuxt config or import them manually in your app.vue